qimmuno/paper_tcrinfo/README.md

 ![alt text](figures/figure2_central.svg)

-This repository containes the relvant source code for the manuscript [awaiting PNAS link]
+This repository contains the relevant source code for the manuscript "Limits on inferring T cell specificity from partial information"

 Allowing for the reproduction of statistical analyses and numerical results reported.